Home > amaranth companion plants

 Understanding Companion Planting

-Companion plants for amaranth play a key role in improving soil fertility.
-Amaranth thrives when flanked by the likes of lettuce, corn, and eggplant plants.
+Companion plants for amaranth can improve soil fertility.
+Amaranth thrives when flanked by lettuce, corn and eggplant plants.
 These companions share similar nutrient needs.
 They also provide or benefit from each other's presence.

 For instance, amaranth provides shade to tender plants like tomatoes.
 In turn, tomatoes deter amaranth pests.
 Shielded from the sun, cucumbers can thrive beneath the amaranth's tall stalks.